Choosing an SEO approach

 Automated SEO tools handle the repeatable parts of SEO — auditing pages, tracking keywords, generating content, monitoring backlinks — at a fraction of the cost and time of doing it manually.
 The trade-off is less human nuance on edge cases. magieSEO goes further than most by actually applying changes to your WordPress site, not just telling you what to fix.

-Best when: You want professional-grade SEO without the agency price tag, have a WordPress site with 5–500 pages, and prefer to review changes rather than research them yourself.
+You want professional-grade SEO without the agency price tag, have a WordPress site with 5–500 pages, and prefer to review changes rather than research them yourself.

-Due Diligence
+Due diligence

-Questions worth asking any SEO provider
+Questions worth asking any SEO provider.

 Whether you’re evaluating an agency, a freelancer, or a tool like ours — these are the questions that separate good SEO from wasted money.